atikvibs1326/Selenium_Framework_for_Ecommerce/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 **Contact:**
-For any inquiries or support, feel free to contact [Your Name] <your.email@example.com>.
+For any inquiries or support, feel free to contact Atikraja Khochikar <atikrajakhochikar@gmail.com>.

 **Acknowledgements:**
 Special thanks to the creators of Selenium, TestNG, Maven, and other open-source tools used in this project. 🙌🎉

+## Project Status
+This project is currently under development, and certain features are yet to be implemented.

+### Pending Tasks:
+- [ ] Implement Cucumber for Behavior-Driven Development (BDD) testing.
+- [ ] Write feature files with Gherkin syntax to describe test scenarios.
+- [ ] Create step definitions to automate tests using Selenium WebDriver.

+Note: The implementation of Cucumber for BDD testing is planned and will be added in future iterations of the project.
+Meanwhile, testing is being conducted on StandAlone Scripts that are developed